mangalnathanvg/TestSuites/README.md

 docable-server import https://github.com/CSC-DevOps/TestSuites
 ```

 Ensure you have the jenkins image already pulled locally.
-We will use this image to take advantage of Java + Maven.
+We will use this image to take advantage of Java install.
 If it is missing, you can run:

 ```bash | {type:'command'}
 bakerx pull jenkins CSC-DevOps/Images#Spring2021